Being a foster carer

 Supported lodgings scheme

 Barnardo's has won a contract to recruit and support lodgings placements for young people who live in Brighton and Hove.
-This goes live in 2014.
+This went live in 2014.

 Children’s guide to fostering

-The Fostering & Adoption service has developed a children's guide to fostering which should be given to all children or young people coming into care.
+The FPP service has developed a children's guide to fostering which should be given to all children or young people coming into care.
 Carers also are given a copy of Dennis Duckling which explains fostering to the under 5s.
-The Fostering & Adoption service has a library of books and materials that can be used with children in placement so please discuss this with your supervising social worker.
+The FPP service has a library of books and materials that can be used with children in placement so please discuss this with your supervising social worker.

 Independent Visitor